BenJoyenConseil/bluckdb/README.md

     go run server.go

-Note : Go will silently exit if a process is already using **port 2233**
+It runs an httpserver with an instance of MmapKVStore which opens/creates the datafile on the /tmp/bluck.data path.

+Note : the path will change in the futur.

 ## Benchmarks